chavarera/PythonScript/Class/Encapsulation.md

 Class Variable value after modified a:30
 Instance variable b: 20
-Instance Variable value after modified b:50 i am public method
+Instance Variable value after modified b:50 i am a public method
 ```

 ## 2.private:
 - **__**(double underscore or dunder) is used to define private attributes in class.
-- For private attribute of a class the name should be started with (__)
+- For the private attribute of a class, the name should be started with (__)
-- Once you done you can not access the variable directly from its objects.
+- Once you are done you can not access the variable directly from its objects.
-- You can not change value directly.
+- You can not change the value directly.

 Syntax:
 **Declaring the class attributes and Methods**